-The EDCs' proposal for the 2022 BGS-CIEP Auction can be summarized as follows:
+The EDCs' proposal for the 2023 BGS-CIEP Auction can be summarized as follows:

 - The EDCs propose a multiple round descending clock auction to procure BGS-CIEP Supply.
 BGS procurement offers will be solicited through a statewide Auction Process that simultaneously seeks offers for all BGS-CIEP Load in the State.
-Appendix A, the BGS-CIEP Auction Rules, further describe this Auction Process. - 2.
+Appendix A, the BGS-CIEP Auction Rules, further describes this Auction Process. - 2.
 The BGS-CIEP Auction will seek offers for the supply of full requirements tranches of each EDC's BGS-CIEP Load.
 Full requirements service includes energy, capacity, ancillary services, as well as the obligation to meet the requirements under the RPS.
 For each EDC, tranches will be identical and uniform and will represent a fixed percentage of that EDC's total BGS-CIEP Load based on a tranche size of approximately 75 MW on an eligible basis.
-The procurement term for BGS-CIEP load will be one year with the BGS-CIEP Supply period beginning on June 1, 2022. - 3.
-The BGS-CIEP Auction will determine the BGS-CIEP Price, which will be paid to bidders on the basis of the capacity obligation of customers. - 4.
-Rate schedules for BGS-CIEP customers will specify the BGS-CIEP charge resulting from the final BGS-CIEP Auction Price as a per kW or per kWh rate.
-Rate schedules will also include a pre-specified per kWh rate for ancillary services, a provision to pass through the hourly real-time energy spot price,9 as well as a transmission charge.
-All CIEP customers will be charged the CIEP Standby Fee, which the EDCs propose be set at 0.015 e/kWh.
+The procurement term for BGS-CIEP load will be one year with the BGS-CIEP Supply period beginning on June 1, 2023. - 3.
+The BGS-CIEP Auction will determine the BGS-CIEP Price, which will be paid to bidders on the basis of the capacity obligation of customers.